abg/dbsake/docs/subcommands.rst

    The default, if no option is specified, will be to use system which copies the minimum binaries from system director to $sandbox_directory/bin/.

+.. option:: -D, --data <tarball>

+   Specify a tarball that will be extracted to the sandbox datadir prior to the bootstrap process.
+This can be used to populate the sandbox with existing data prior to being brought online.

+.. versionadded:: 1.0.4

+.. option:: -t, --table <glob>

+   Specify a glob pattern to filter elements from the --data option.
+If --data is not specified this option has no effect. <glob> should be of the form database.table with optional glob special characters.
+This use the python fnmatch mechanism under the hood so is limited to only the \*, ?, [seq] and [!seq] glob operations.

+.. versionadded:: 1.0.4

 fincore
 ~~~~~~~